 1984.
 A duo in charge of the kitchen.
 Ferran and Christian were "lucky" in that they saw very few people come to the restaurant in October, November, December and January, and this gave them a good deal of free time to reorganise themselves and make plans for the future.
 On their days off, the two chefs would visit other restaurants, at least the ones they could afford.
 The early months also saw the beginning of Ferran and Christian's visits to the Boqueria market in Barcelona, or purchasing trips to Perpignan.
 1984 also saw the first business trip to France, where they had a meal in Lucien Vanel's restaurant in Toulouse.
-Subsequently, on a trip they made with Dr Schilling, they had the opportunity to visit great restaurants for in-service traineeships which Ferran and Christian completed in 1985.
+Subsequently, on a trip they made with Dr Schilling, they had the opportunity to visit great restaurants serving French haute cuisine and in some of them they made arrangements for in-service traineeships which Ferran and Christian completed in 1985.